 - Equipment improves the abilities or stats of your Mercenaries.
 For example – it can make them more durable, reduce the cooldown of abilities or increase the damage they deal.
 You can only have a single item equipped at the time.

 - Just like abilities, Equipment can be upgraded using Mercenaries Coins.
+But unlike abilities, some of the items have a static effect/level and can’t be upgraded further.

 - Each Mercenary comes with alternative skins/portraits and borders (regular, Golden, Diamond), but they seem to be purely cosmetic (cooler look, better animations etc.).
 You can open them in Packs.